JohanVanSteenbrugghe/Nabu/README.md

-# Nabu
+# Seshat

-This is a C++ project that seperates words from .txt files, counts and saves them into an SQLite database.
+This is a C++ project that separates words from .txt files, counts and saves them into an SQLite database.

 ## Project Name

-I always use ancient mythical beings/deities for my project names, the project name '[Nabu](https://en.wikipedia.org/wiki/Nabu)' is a reference to the Mesopotamian god associated with concepts like literacy and scribing.
+I always use ancient mythical beings/deities for my project names, the project name '[Seshat](https://en.wikipedia.org/wiki/Seshat)' is a reference to the Egyptian goddess associated with scribing, accounting and record-keeping.

-## Purpuse
+## Purpose

 The biggest reason why I made this a C++ project was to build a deeper understanding on how programming languages work.
 Working with a compiler in a command prompt, makefile, garbage collection, pointers, references to other classes and libraries, etc...
 Most of these things are done automatically in most high-level programming languages.
 Using C++ (a mid-range language) allows me to improve my understanding without losing some of the abstraction like object-oriented design that you can't use in low-level languages.